 NAME OF PROJECT/INITIATIVE DESCRIPTION 1.
-LANDBANK Remittance Management System (LRMS) LRMS focuses on the cross-border incoming and outgoing remittances and their subsequent redistribution 2.
-Vocalink (Instapay 2.0 ISO 20022) The BancNet Real Time Payment (RTP) System (VOCALINK/Instapay2.0) is a new system provided with the managed services agreement of BancNet with Mastercard that will replace the current Instapay 3.
+1. LANDBANK Remittance LRMS focuses on the cross-border incoming and outgoing remittances and the subsequent redistribution 2.
+Vocalink (InstaPay 2.0 ISO 20022) The BancNet Real Time Payment (RTP) System (VOCALINK/InstaPay2.0) is a new system provided with the managed services agreement of BancNet with Mastercard that will replace the current InstaPay 3.
 New Building Management System A centralized control and monitoring system for the building 4.
-Enterprise Procurement Management System A system that will cover the end-to-end procurement process from planning, requisitioning, sourcing, purchasing, delivery, supplier management, contract management and invoice payment, as well as supplies inventory management 5.
+4. Enterprise Procurement Management System A system that will cover the end-to-end procurement process from planning, requisitioning, sourcing, purchasing, delivery, supplier management, contract management and invoice payment, as well as supplies inventory management 5.
 ATM Monitoring System A system that provides comprehensive data, reports, and analysis of all Automated Teller Machine/Cash Deposit Machine (ATM/CDM) terminals 6.
 LANDBANK Tellering System The project shall cover the enhancement of the Bank's Tellering System.
-7. New Human Resource Information System Acquisition of a new comprehensive and fully integrated HRIS solution that provides a single platform for HR operations 8.
+7. 7.
+New Human Resource Acquisition of a new comprehensive and fully integrated HRIS solution that provides a single platform for HR operations 8.
 Deposit (Systematics) System Upgrade Upgrade to the higher version of the Deposit System from 205 to 218 including addition of new features and customized functionalities